Find a Tutor - 15 Questions to Help Qualify a Tutor

 The more common tutor is those you must go out to see.
 The nice thing about this is the tutor usually will have more supplies at their work and will be able to give your child more help.

-Stanley Tutoring: The Help Your Child Needs!
+Cornelius Tutoring: The Help Your Child Needs!

 Many students and parents are having confusion about what exactly a tutor is.

 The diictionary definitions of tutor and teacher are:

 2. One that gives additional, special, or remedial instruction.

 Let's contrast this definition with a definition of a teacher:

 a person who teaches or instructs, esp. as a profession; instructor.